lanbufan/Daily-Scientific-Citation-Tracker/README.md

 What Covid-19 bibliometric data are you using for this project?

-The Daily Scientific Citation Tracker build on another of my ongoing project.
-As a daily stream data project, Link Cov P dataset is a record linkage effort linking Cord-19, LitCovid, and WHO datasets on a daily basis.
-To build the Daily Tracker, we need two key variables: (1) the earliest date of publication and (2) a full references list of cited works.
+The Daily Scientific Citation Tracker builds on another of my ongoing project.
+As a daily stream data project, Link Cov P dataset is a record linkage effort linking Cord-19, LitCovid, and WHO datasets daily.
+To build the Daily Tracker, we need two key variables: (1) the earliest date of publication and (2) a full reference list of cited works.
 See documentation for methodology.
 To collect those two data-points, I query multiple APIs and harvest online full text pdfs online.

 * for more on the making of [Link-Cov-P Dataset](https://github.com/lanbufan/subFIELD.lab-Covid-19-pub-database), see my other repo.